History of paper: Indian subcontinent

 According to Irfan Habib, it is reasonable to presume that paper manufacturing reached Sindh (now part of south Pakistan) before 11th-century with the start of Arab rule in Sindh.
 Fragments of Arabic manuscripts found in the Sindhi city ruins of Mansura, which was destroyed circa 1030, confirm the use of paper in Sindh.
 Amir Khusrau of Delhi Sultanate mentions paper-making operations in 1289.

 In the 15th century, Chinese traveler Ma Huan praised the quality of paper in Bengal, describing it as white paper that is made from "bark of a tree" and is as "glossy and smooth as deer's skin".
 The use of tree bark as a raw material for paper suggests that the paper manufacturing in the eastern states of India may have come directly from China, rather than Sultanates formed by West Asian or Central Asian conquests.
-Paper technology likely arrived in India from China through Tibet and Nepal around mid-7th century, when Buddhist monks freely traveled, exchanged ideas and goods between Tibet and Buddhist centers in India.
+Paper technology likely arrived in India from China through Tibet and Nepal around mid-7th century, while Nepal, Bengal, and Assam were part of the Tibetan Empire; Buddhist monks being able to freely travel, exchange ideas and goods across the empire.
 This exchange is evidenced by the Indian talapatra binding methods that were adopted by Chinese monasteries such as at Tunhuang for preparing sutra books from paper.
 Most of the earliest surviving sutra books in Tibetan monasteries are on Chinese paper strips held together with Indian manuscript binding methods.
 Further, the analysis of the woodblock book covers of these historic manuscripts has confirmed that it was made of tropical wood indigenous to India, not Tibet.

+Kaghaz

+The Persian word for paper, kāghaz (كاغذ), is a borrowing from Sogdian kʾɣδʾ, itself a possible loan from Chinese (紙).
+This word, kaghaz, was loaned into numerous other languages, including Arabic kāghad (كاغد)—an early development which may have shaped the spelling of the Persian word itself—Bengali (কাগজ), Georgian (ქაღალდი), Kurdish, Marathi (कागद), Nepali, Telugu, and the various Turkic languages.
+Following the Ottoman conquest of the Balkans, the Persian word kaghaz entered the languages of the region through Ottoman Turkish (كاغد, Modern Turkish kâğıt), including Serbian where it generated the word for "documentation" (ćage).

+Historian Nile Green explains that the increased access to paper had a role in the expansion of Persian into bureaucratic and in turn literary activities, that is, the domain of written Persian ("Persographia") in large parts of Eurasia.